Updated October, 2016

 An installment sale can be used to spread the sale proceeds over several years with the original owner (older party) using the annual payments for living expenses.
 However, periods of inflation will reduce the real value of the fixed annual payments and, over a period of years, may substantially shrink the purchasing power of their income.
 Conversely, during a period of deflation the real value of the annual payments will increase, which may place a financial hardship on the buyer (younger party).
 Also, because the term of the contract is a fixed number of years, the seller (older party) may outlive the income stream.

 Land is often transferred at death according to the decedent’s will.
 Transferring land at death allows the parents to use the property and receive income from it all through retirement.
 The major taxes assessed on property passing at death are the Federal Estate Tax (Information File Federal Estate Tax and the Iowa Inheritance Tax (Information File Iowa Inheritance Tax).
 The Iowa Inheritance Tax is assessed on property passing to each heir.
+There is no Iowa inheritance tax if transferred to a lineal descendent.
 Transfers at death may be eligible for Special Use Valuation and the 15-year Installment Payment of Federal Estate Tax.

 The method used to transfer ownership depends on the financial conditions and objectives of the parties involved.
 Typical asset transfer objectives include the following: